ECP-WarpX/WarpX/Docs/source/visualization/ascent.rst

 `Replay <https://ascent.readthedocs.io/en/latest/Utilities.html#getting-data-for-replay>`_ is a utility that allows the user to ‘replay’ Conduit Blueprint HDF5 files saved by Ascent or exported by VisIt (starting in version 3.0 beta) back into Ascent.
 Replay enables the user or developer to pick specific time steps and load them into Ascent

-We'll guide you through the procedure of how to use Replay through a WarpX LWFA example
+We'll guide you through the procedure of how to use Replay through a WarpX LWFA example: warpx/tools/Ascent/Replay

 1. Get Blueprint Files
 -------------------------